parsokev/Graph_UI/README.md

 from user-provided text files strictly through interaction with a command console into a graphical user interface (GUI) that provides the same functionality.

 This was achieved through the utilization of:
-   - [Qt Creator](https://doc.qt.io/qt-6/qt-intro.html) to develop an interactive cross-platform application window that accepts user-requested graphical solutions from a graph whose edges are described in each separate line within a text file selected by the user.
+   - [Qt Creator](https://doc.qt.io/qt-6/qt-intro.html) to develop an interactive cross-platform desktop application window that accepts user-requested graphical solutions from a graph whose edges are described in each separate line within a text file selected by the user.